domschrei/theremin/manual.md

 #### Dependencies

 Install `gcc`, `make`, `cmake` and the libraries [SDL2](https://www.libsdl.org/) (the core library with version >= 2.0.4 and the _ttf_ addition) and [libconfig](http://www.hyperrealm.com/libconfig/) (should be in every distribution's repositories – don't forget installing the `*-dev` packages as well, if available).
 Beware: SDL2.0.4 is not available yet in some repositories.
 For example, you have to build it from sources on the Raspberry Pi 3.
 This takes about half an hour but shouldn't be complicated otherwise:
-* download the sources from the homepage ([main library](https://www.libsdl.org/release/SDL2-2.0.5.zip), [ttf addition](https://www.libsdl.org/projects/SDL_ttf/release/SDL2_ttf-2.0.14.zip)) and do the following steps, first for the main library and then for the addition:
+Download the sources from the homepage ([main library](https://www.libsdl.org/release/SDL2-2.0.5.zip), [ttf addition](https://www.libsdl.org/projects/SDL_ttf/release/SDL2_ttf-2.0.14.zip)) and do the following steps, first for the main library and then for the addition:
 * unzip the archive and cd into the directory
 * execute the commands `./configure`, `make`, and `sudo make install` (if something fails, look at the error description, you might be missing a dependency)

 #### Tinkerforge software

 The Tinkerforge framework is needed, especially the [C(++) bindings for the Tinkerforge sensors](https://www.tinkerforge.com/de/doc/Software/API_Bindings_C.html).
 In order to fetch and build those:

 * You can just execute `bash get_tinkerforge.sh` (hereby, the script assumes that the commands `wget` and `unzip` are available), which downloads and builds the bindings.
 * Alternatively, you can manually download them [here](https://www.tinkerforge.com/en/doc/Downloads.html#downloads-bindings-examples) and extract them into a `tinkerforge` directory which needs to be at the same level as the `src` directory of the Theremin application.
 Inside the `tinkerforge/source` directory, execute the command `make` to compile the Tinkerforge bindings.

 If you want to install the bindings globally, additionally execute `sudo make install` inside the `tinkerforge/source` directory.
 If you skip this, you might have to explicitly provide the library path when launching the application (see below).